 Welcome to Magnolia Mental Health, a mental health practice and resource center created by Quinn Gee, LPC.
 As co-founder of another mental health clinic, Healing Hearts Counseling Center, located in Memphis, Quinn wanted to center her professional services around marginalized persons, and thus began Magnolia Mental Health.
 MMH was created as an extension of Quinn's clinical services and outreach.
 Quinn and Magnolia Mental Health relocated to Washington, D.C. from Memphis in April 2017.
 MMH has a comprehensive website that contains a list of all services provided, resources containing current, upcoming, and past media events.

 Quinn Gee is from Clarksdale, MS, a current resident of Washington D.C, and began practicing psychotherapy in 2014.
 Quinn is an alumna of the University of Mississippi, holds a BA in Psychology, an MS in Professional Counseling, and is currently a PhD candidate with a focus on advanced human behavior.
 Quinn identifies as cisgender, queer, and uses the pronouns she/her.
+Quinn is also the founder of Hey!
+Black Girl, a division of MMH that focuses on the emotional, physical, and spiritual health of Black women.

 Her areas of professional focus include women's issues (such as relationships and codependency), intersectionality, healthy sexuality, gender identity, sexual orientation and race based trauma.
 Quinn has devoted thousands of hours to working with marginalized persons, including private practice, mental health hospitals, and outpatient therapy services, since beginning her professional career in 2014.